top of page

 Dr. Hollie Russon Gilman is a political scientist, lecturer, advisor, and civic strategist on topics at the intersection of civic engagement, digital technology, and governance.
-In particular, her research is focused on building a more equitable, inclusive, and genuine multi-racial, multi-ethnic democracy.
-This includes exploring participatory innovation, civic infrastructure, cities, and the opportunities and challenges of digital technologies to enhance governance and generate more equitable public policy.
+In particular, her research is focused on building a more participatory and inclusive democracy.
+This includes exploring participatory innovation, civic infrastructure, cities, and the opportunities and challenges of digital technologies to enhance governance, deepen belonging, and improve public policy.
 She is a frequent writer, speaker, and contributor on these topics.
-She lead the working group on building national civic infrastructure as part of the American Academy of Art's and Science's Our Common Purpose Report.
+She led the working group on building national civic infrastructure as part of the American Academy of Art's and Science's Our Common Purpose Report and co-facilitated a high-level convenning at Sunnylands.
+She currently serves as a Senior Advisor to the Trust for Civic Life, a new philanthropic collaborative for supporting civic life across rural America.

 Hollie Russon Gilman holds a Ph.D. and MA from Harvard's Department of Government as well as an A.B. from the University of Chicago with highest honors in political science.
 Her first book Democracy Reinvented: Participatory Budgeting and Civic Innovation in the United States